astropy/astropy/docs/modeling/units.rst

 =================================

 Fitting models with units to data with units should be seamless provided that the model supports fitting with units.
-To demonstate this, we start off by generating synthetic data:
+To demonstrate this, we start off by generating synthetic data:

 .. plot::